Diagnostics and Retakes

 Use pass rates as context, not destiny

 Pass rates are useful for setting expectations, but they do not tell you what will happen on your next attempt.
-NCEES reported January 2026 FE pass rates for first-time examinees from EAC/ABET programs within 12 months of graduation.
-Supported FE rates in the app include Civil 63%, Electrical and Computer 69%, Environmental 68%, Mechanical 72%, Chemical 68%, and Other Disciplines 61%.
+In the NCEES Squared 2025 FE discipline table, first-time pass rates for the disciplines supported in the app were Civil 61%, Electrical and Computer 64%, Environmental 67%, Mechanical 69%, Chemical 68%, and Other Disciplines 61%.

 For supported PE tracks, the NCEES CBT pass-rate table updated in January 2026 reported Civil Transportation 55% first-time and 42% repeat, Civil Structural 58% and 37%, Civil Water Resources and Environmental 68% and 47%, Electrical Power 57% and 39%, and Computer Engineering 56% first-time.
 The Computer Engineering repeat row had very low volume, so treat it carefully.